-(ii) Onerous contracts - cost of fulfilling a contract (amendments to IAS 37)
+(i) Onerous contracts - cost of fulfilling a contract (amendments to IAS 37)

-The amendments specify which cost an entity includes in determining the cost of fulfilling a contract for the purpose of assessing whether a contract is onerous.
-The amendments apply for the annual reporting periods beginning on or after 1 January 2022 to contracts existing at the date when the amendments are first applied.
-At the date of application, the cumulative applying the amendments is recognised as an opening balance adjustment to retained earnings or other components of equity, as appropriate.
+The amendments specify which costs an entity includes in determining the cost of fulfilling a contract for the purpose of assessing whether the contract is onerous.
+The amendments apply for annual reporting periods beginning on or after 1 January 2022, with early application permitted, to contracts existing at the date when the amendments are first applied.
+At the date of initial application, the cumulative effect of applying the amendments is recognized as an opening balance adjustment to retained earnings or other components of equity, as appropriate.
 The comparatives are not restated.
-The group has determined that all contracts existing at 31 December 2020 will be completed before the amendments become effective.